neslink/ProjectHIV/README.md

 ## Project Title: Predicting HIV Progression

-Project Description/Outline: This project involves predicting likelihood from HIV diagnoses
+Project Description/Outline: This machine learning model is designed with the primary objective of predicting the likelihood of individuals with HIV eventually contracting AIDS.
+The prediction is based on a set of diverse factors that encompass demographic and geographic information, providing valuable insights into the progression of the disease.
+The key features considered by the model include race, gender, age, and the borough within New York City where individuals reside.

 ## Research Question(s) to Answer:

-Can machine learning effectively predict the likelihood of reduced severity in HIV patients based on limited clinical information?
+Can machine learning effectively predict the percent chance of HIV diagnosis to AIDS fatality?

-What are the key clinical factors that contribute to predicting positive outcomes in HIV progression?
+What key features can lead to eventual AIDS diagnosis?

 ## Dataset(s) or API(s) to be Used: